pjeby/mockdown/README.md

 * Works with markdown on the server instead of HTML in the browser
 * Uses standard Node console inspection utilities instead of rolling its own pretty-print facilities, and
-* Supports other languages besides plain Javascript -- including the use of multiple languages in the same document
+* Supports other languages besides plain Javascript -- including the use of multiple languages in the same document (Babel and CoffeeScript out of the box, but you can supply your own engine(s) via the options)
 * Uses mocha for test running and reporting, allowing integration into existing test suites

 #### Contents